 Kirsten Moore-Sheeley, PhD, is an historian of medicine, specializing in the history of disease control, biomedical science and technology, and global health.
 She received her PhD in the history of medicine from Johns Hopkins University.
-She is currently working on a book manuscript on the history of insecticide-treated nets and malaria control in Africa titled Nothing But Nets: A Biography of Global Health Science and Its Objects (under contract with Johns Hopkins University Press).
-She has also published work in Social History of Medicine.
+She recently completed a book manuscript on the history of insecticide-treated nets and malaria control in Africa titled Nothing But Nets: A Biography of Global Health Science and Its Objects (in press, Johns Hopkins University Press).
+She has also published two articles in Social History of Medicine, including a recent one related to her first book project.
 In her next project, she will investigate the history of yet-to-be successful vaccines (e.g., for HIV/AIDS).

 Sari J. Siegel, PhD, is an historian of the Holocaust and the history of medicine.
 After receiving her PhD from the University of Southern California, she was the Hartman Postdoctoral Fellow at Yale University's Fortunoff Video Archive.
 The recipient of numerous grants, Siegel has also held fellowships in residence in Berlin, Munich, Vienna, and Washington, D.C.
 She has presented her scholarship at academic workshops and conferences in seven countries.
 Her publications include articles in Holocaust and Genocide Studies and the Journal of Genocide Research.
 She is currently a member of the Lancet Commission on Medicine and the Holocaust and is adapting her dissertation on Jewish prisoner-physicians in Nazi camps into a book manuscript.